-Even though vaccines are rolling out, travel restrictions are loosening up in both the US and worldwide, international travel can still be a little “up in the air,” for some people, pardon the pun.
+Even though vaccines are rolling out, and travel restrictions are loosening up in both the US and worldwide, international travel can still be a little “up in the air,” for some people, pardon the pun.

-One of the top travel experiences I have been curating is off the beaten path vacations in the US.
+One of the top travel experiences I have been curating is off-the-beaten-path vacations in the US.
 I love introducing my clients to this experience.
-The reason is, uncertainty has effectively postponed or canceled many people’s summer vacation plans.
+The reason is, that uncertainty has effectively postponed or canceled many people’s summer vacation plans.
 Some don’t feel comfortable traveling internationally yet.
 In any event, I don’t want anyone to miss out on getting a little trip time in.
 This is a once-in-a-lifetime opportunity to explore what’s in our own backyard.
 The US has so many sights, sounds, and taste experiences that we probably have taken for granted.
 Traveling by car, RV or train are a few of the best ways to see this great country of ours.

 I know you’ll enjoy the southeast Atlantic coastline.
 A trip to both North Carolina and South Carolina can easily be combined into a single trip.
 Each offers epic history, lovely beaches, and superb food.

 The Carolinas are all about that beach life #thatbeachlife.

 The Outer Banks, NC, is a line of narrow barrier islands on the edge of the Atlantic.
 Explore open-sea beaches, state parks, and shipwreck diving sites.
 Visit the town Kill Devil Hills, where the Wright Brothers famously became the first men to fly in 1903.

 Myrtle Beach, SC, offers a modern, lively seaside experience, with 60 miles of beaches, endless hotels for relaxing holidays, giant shopping malls, and challenging golf courses.